jairus-m/dagster-sdlc/README.md

 - All the benefits of having an orchestrator for end-to-end observability, logging, testing, and has a built-in data catalog

 ## Current Status
-- learning the foundations of dlt concepts, configs, classes, and other features by refactoring an old ELT pipeline
+- Learning the foundations of dlt concepts, configs, classes, and other features by refactoring an old ELT pipeline
-- once i have a better grasp, will move on to migrating to a dagster project and flesh out local dev/testing, project stucture, and deployoment
+- Once i have a better grasp, will move on to migrating to a dagster project and flesh out local dev/testing, project stucture, and deployoment
-- then will introduce a dagster project with multiple dlt pipelines and dependencies
+- Then will introduce a dagster project with multiple dlt pipelines and dependencies

 ## Outstanding Questions
 - What is the best way to implement logging within a generator?
-  - How to create a standard logging object for use across an entire repository
+  - How to create a standard logging object for use across an entire repository?
 - What does deployment look like for dlt Pipelines?
   - via GitHub actions?
   - via serverless Dagster+?
-- How would a Dagster repo with mulitple pipelines and dependecies be organized?
+- How would a Dagster repo with mulitple pipelines and dependencies be organized?
     - Mulitple code locations?
     - One code location?
     - What is the best structure of the repo?